-Admission is on a competitive basis for a limited number of positions.
-As a result, applicants may meet minimum admission requirements, but may not be selected for a personal interview or admission.
-You will be screened for admission to the program based on the following criteria:
+Admission into the Biomedical Sciences MS program is competitive given our limited number of positions each semester.
+As a result, applicants may meet minimum admission requirements, but may not be selected for admission.
+Your application will be reviewed for admission into the program based on the following criteria:

 - Applicants must have (at minimum) a Bachelor's degree from a regionally accredited or internationally recognized college or university with a record of satisfactory academic work at the baccalaureate and/or graduate level.

-- All applicants for the master’s degree should have an undergraduate GPA of 3.0 or better on a 4.0 scale.
+- All applicants for the master's degree should have an undergraduate GPA of 3.0 or better on a 4.0 scale.
 Any graduate level work will also be calculated into the cumulative GPA and the resulting GPA should also be 3.0 or higher.

-- All applicants for the master’s degree are required to submit an official Graduate Record Examination (GRE) is preferred for students applying to our program who are not simultaneously applying to medical or dental school.
-We prefer a score of 150 or higher in the verbal section and in the quantitative section.
-Other standardized test scores at or above the 50th percentile (MCAT, DAT, VAT and PCAT) may be substituted for the GRE.
+- All applicants for the master's degree are required to submit an official standardized test score.
+The Graduate Record Examination (GRE) is preferred for students applying to our program who are not simultaneously applying to medical or dental school.
+We prefer a score of 150 or higher in both the verbal and quantitative sections.
+Other standardized test scores (MCAT, DAT, OAT, VAT and PCAT) may be substituted for the GRE.

 - A personal statement describing future goals.

 - A copy of your resume.

-If your first language is not English you must submit a minimum score of 550 on the Test of English as a Foreign Language (TOEFL) or a 79 on the Internet-based version (iBT).
+If your first language is not English, you must submit a minimum score of 550 on the paper-based Test of English as a Foreign Language (TOEFL) or a 79 on the Internet-based version (iBT).